overfullstack/overfullstack.github.io/src/pages/articles/2021-07-07---huh-to-aha-a-refactoring-story/index.md

 - But the catch is, we need a way to handle partial failures.
 A batch API must hold on to all those failures till the end and skip them from getting processed further down, so that we can send an aggregated response in the end.
 - We are not interested on the failed ones, but the reasons why they failed, which is a different data type `Failure`.
-- The inability to pass and return results of two datatypes (`Failures` and `Egg`), and to handle partial failures, the first __default__ choice was to use a `HashMap`, which is passed in and out of each step in the flow.
+- The inability to pass and return results of two data types (`Failures` and `Egg`), and to handle partial failures, the first __default__ choice was to use a `HashMap`, which is passed in and out of each step in the flow.

 ```java
 void filterDuplicates(Map<ID, Failure> failureMap,